The Ultimate Ignition Poker Review

 A few benefits of Bitcoin:

-- A linked bank or PayPal account at your exchange to directly receive your money
+- A linked bank account at your exchange to directly receive your money

 - No declined transactions.
 Ever.